-With information influence continually on the rise and antagonists looking to destabilize countries, regions and industries, through the spread of fake news and disinformation, 4C Strategies was approached by the Swedish Civil Contingency Agency (MSB), to help prepare government agencies and county administrative boards nationwide to counter this.
+With information influence continually on the rise and antagonists looking to destabilise countries, regions and industries, through the spread of fake news and disinformation, 4C Strategies was approached by the Swedish Civil Contingencies Agency (MSB), to help prepare government agencies and county administrative boards nationwide to counter this.

-To start with we made sure there was a good mix of people, representing diverse organizations.
-Bringing people together from different organizations allows for a collaborative approach and lets participants know they are not alone.
+To start with we made sure there was a good mix of people, representing diverse organisations.
+Bringing people together from different organisations allows for a collaborative approach and lets participants know they are not alone.
 It also speeds the learning process up and helps attendees understand the importance of collaboration when countering information influence.

 The implementation and training program